Financial technology (fintech) continues to be one of the fastest growing industry sectors globally.

 Guidance and regulation in these areas provides useful parameters for firms to be confident in and the fintech sector to abide by and demonstrate compliance with.

 If institutions close the education gap internally and establish a risk assessment model, while fintechs reflect the latest guidance in their services and terms, this will lead to faster and more constructive negotiations and reduce the risk of deals going off the tracks.

-For more information on our services for fintech companies or for businesses seeking to partner with fintech providers, please contact the article's authors or visit the fintech pages on the Fieldfisher website.
+For more information on our services for fintech companies or for businesses seeking to partner with fintech providers, please contact the article's authors.